-Ossic says that 3D sound isn’t as simple as using a multi-driver array — like the eight drivers used in the Ossic X — you need to take relative space and even the shape of the listener’s ears into account.
-The Ossic X automatically calibrate themselves to your head and torso as soon as you put them on, enabling more accurate sound placement.
+So what was Ossic?
+The company made a name for itself by noting that 3D sound isn’t as simple as using a multidriver array — like the eight drivers used in the Ossic X — rather, you need to take relative space and even the shape of the listener’s ears into account.
+The Ossic X promised to automatically calibrate themselves to your head and torso as soon as you put them on, enabling more accurate sound placement.

-The real difference comes when you move your head.
+The real difference was said to come when you would move your head.
 Instead of the sound moving with you, as with most headphones, the sound stays put — turn your head to hear something behind you, and suddenly it’s coming from in front of your face, at least as far as your ears are concerned.

-This positional sound makes the Ossic X a great fit for a few key areas.
-This can make for an excellent music experience, as if you’re sitting in the middle while the band plays around you, but can also make the headphones a drop-in replacement for a home theater system (though maybe not a 3D one) when you’re watching a movie.
-Ossic also says this positional audio is a huge step forward for gamers looking for that perfect headset, especially when hearing when someone is behind you or to your side is the (virtual) difference between life and death.
+This positional sound should’ve made the Ossic X a great fit for a few key areas.
+For example, the Ossic X likely would have provided an excellent music experience, as if you were sitting in the middle while the band plays around you, or served as a drop-in replacement for a home theater system (though maybe not a 3D one) when watching a movie.
+Ossic also claimed that this positional audio would be a huge step forward for gamers looking for that perfect headset, especially when hearing when someone is behind you or to your side is the (virtual) difference between life and death.

-Since then, the Ossic team has added some noteworthy names to its roster, including Dr. Kaushik Sunder — previously of NASA — and industry thought leader Sally Kellaway, who now serves as Creative Director.
+In total, Ossic managed to raise $2.7 million on Kickstarter and $3.2 million on Indiegogo.
+Since then, the Ossic team added some noteworthy names to its roster, including Dr. Kaushik Sunder — previously of NASA — and industry thought leader Sally Kellaway, who served as Creative Director.